Overview

 Proposition 3 revenues and expenditures are captured in a separate Capital Projects sub-fund (Fund 430) to allow for budgeting and reporting of these resources.

-Pages 158-167 of the district's 2025-2026 Annual Budget Book [PDF] provide a great deal of information about our capital planning process and specific budget details.
+Pages 158-167 of the district's 2025-2026 Annual Budget Book provide a great deal of information about our capital planning process and specific budget details.

 Proposition 3 revenues are budgeted to be fully expended on Prop 3 projects.
 However, the timing of payment for summer projects results in funds being carried over beyond the June 30 fiscal year end.
 This ending fund balance does not represent a reserve.

-Fund 430
+Table 2: Fund 430 Balances

 Line Item FY 2024-25 Actual FY 2025-26 Updated Budget